kylecorry31/LANN/README.md

 	public static void main(String[] args) {

 	  	// A neural network to tell me if I should go hiking based on the weather.

-		NeuralNetwork net = new NeuralNetwork(new int[] { 7, 10, 1 },
+		// Create a neural network with 7 input neurons, 10 hidden neurons and 1 output neurons (Sigmoid) NeuralNetwork net = new NeuralNetwork(new int[] { 7, 10, 1 },
 				new Activation[] { new Linear(), new Sigmoid(), new Sigmoid() });

+		// The input to the neural network
+		/* Each item is an input -- current temperature, current humidity, current pressure,
-		double input[][] = new double[][] {
+		 *	high temperature, low temperature, average pressure, average humidity */ double input[][] = new double[][] {
 				{ 67.08, 59 / 100., 1019, 75.94, 60.24, 1013.94 / 1013.25,
 						62 / 100. },